<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 In our robotics example, the reluctant student didn’t just learn to love robotics — she’s now on the robotics team.
 The history of the school, albeit in a very small way, was changed by the hero’s choice.

-Making Stories a Central Part of Your Communication Strategy
+Making Stories a Central Part of Your School Communication Strategy

 This formulation (challenge, choice, outcome) can be used in all sorts of communications with prospective families.

-As you fine tune your website to make it a marketing asset, use stories wherever you can to make an emotional connection with prospective families.
-For example:
+For example, as you fine tune your website to make it a school marketing asset, use stories to make an emotional connection with families:

 • Don’t just put up pictures of your baseball team.
 Tell prospective families how they came back to win their division.